 - In preliminary research, a high flavonoid okra extract preparation was found to protect human skin cells from ultraviolet (UV) B damage.
 The okra extract was found to reduce oxidative stress through the Nrf2-ARE Pathway, a pathway that triggers an increase in the production of endogenous antioxidants.
 Furthermore, the okra extract was found to prevent intracellular reactive oxygen species (ROS) production, cytotoxicity, and depletion of endogenous antioxidant enzymes that typically result from UV-B exposure.6

 - Okra is considered an “anti-fatigue” vegetable, and researchers suspect this effect comes from the seeds of the pods and their polyphenols and flavonoids.
 The seeds were found to reduce levels of lactic acid and blood urea nitrogen (BUN) after exhaustive physical activity.
 The seeds were also found to enhance glycogen storage in the liver, which allows for better fuel utilization in endurance activity.
 They also found an increase in circulating antioxidants and levels of superoxide dismutase and glutathione peroxidase.
 These compounds can combat the excessive ROS produced during exercise, which is a major part of physical fatigue.
 These effects were also found to promote fatigue recovery.7

 With the wide range of health benefits okra has to offer, anyone can benefit from eating it.
 Practitioners should specifically consider recommending okra to certain populations, including:

-To gain the most benefit from all that okra has to offer, it is best to prepare them in soups, stews, sautéed or roasted, rather than fried.
-When it comes to okra, the secret to better health may lie in the “slime,” and also the seeds, reminding us that whole foods offer more than the sum of their parts.
+To gain the most benefit from all that okra has to offer, it is best to prepare it in soups, stews, sautéed or roasted, rather than fried.
+When it comes to okra, the secret to better health may lie in the “slime” and seeds, reminding us that whole foods offer more than the sum of their parts.